Cycling The Wicklow Mountains: 2 Loop Routes from Dublin To Wicklow

 click to navigate

-Wicklow, incidentally, is a nice place to rest for a night and part of then next day after doing the Glendalough Loop.
+Wicklow, incidentally, is a nice place to rest for a night and part of the next day after doing the Glendalough Loop.
 It’s a pretty town of just over 10,000 people right on the East Coast of Ireland, and it’s the perfect place to find a simple little bed and breakfast or hostel following your long ride.

 During the day there are old shops and cafés to explore, and for a great way to relax following a long day of trail riding, you might want to explore the Mount Usher Gardens.
-They’re arguably the main attraction in town, and in fact one of the top-rated garden attractions in Ireland.
+They’re arguably the main attraction in town and in fact one of the top-rated garden attractions in Ireland.
 The gardens date back to the 1860s, and today you can still walk through them as well as enjoy a delightful on-site café.

 Once you’ve rested your legs a bit and explored the town for the morning, it’s time to head back to Dublin.
 This is a straightforward trip along R761, and should take you under three hours if you don’t stop much along the way.